 Step 3 - Rollover your existing super

 Finally, to avoid paying multiple administration fees you should rollover your existing super, held in other funds, to your new Industry SuperFund.

-But first you should check… some funds can bite you with nasty exit fees, also check that you won’t lose any insurance benefits before you leave your old fund.
+But first you should check: some funds can bite you with nasty exit fees and that you won’t lose any insurance benefits before you leave your old fund.